homer05/MMM-SynPhotoSlideshow/README.md

     </tr>
     <tr>
       <td><code>synologyTagNames</code></td>
       <td>Array of strings, tag names to filter photos by.
 Photos must have at least one of these tags to be included.
-Not available with shared album tokens.
+Works with both personal accounts (credentials) and shared albums (share tokens).
 Takes priority over synologyAlbumName.<br>
         <br><b>Example:</b> <code>['Vacation', 'Family', 'Favorites']</code>
         <br><b>Default value:</b> <code>[]</code>
         <br>This value is <b>OPTIONAL</b>